jieggii/wg-node/docs/project-structure-and-architecture.md

 ### Docker secrets (`./secrets` directory)

-There are totally 4 _docker secrets_ in this project:
+There are totally 4 docker secrets in this project:

-- `mongo/username` (file) - username for the MongoDB container.
+- `mongo/username` - username for the MongoDB container.
-- `mongo/password` (file) - password for the MongoDB container.
+- `mongo/password` - password for the MongoDB container.
-- `mongo/database` (file) - database name for the MongoDB container.
+- `mongo/database` - database name for the MongoDB container.
 - `node/root_api_user_public_key` - root API user's public key.

 ### File containing environmental variables which are necessary to be set (`./.env` file)